dexuby/easy-config/README.md

 }
 ```
+If you want to utilize auto serializer resolving you'll have to add the `@ConfigurationSerializer` annotation to your serializer class.
+This class then also needs to provide either a singleton getter method or a public zero-args constructor.

 ## How to register a (de)serializer:
 You can either provide a (de)serializer map during the construction of your `ConfigurationResolver` instance, use the `#registerSerializer` method or use the auto serializer resolver: